Affiliate links on Android Authority may earn us a commission. Learn more.

 Snapdragon 8 Gen 3 or Dimensity 9300?

-However, the Snapdragon 8 Gen 3 brings more advanced connectivity features, similarly powerful AI support (with better partner support), a beefy GPU that enthusiasts prefer, and loads of AI-enabled camera features.
+The Snapdragon 8 Gen 3 also brings more advanced connectivity features, similarly powerful AI support (with better partner support), a beefy GPU that enthusiasts prefer, and loads of AI-enabled camera features.
 MediaTek’s decision to only go with big and medium cores could also potentially leave the door open for Qualcomm’s processor to offer a more efficient design in general.
-We also believe that the Snapdragon 8 Gen 3 could bring better single-core CPU performance.